LiliaFramework/Lilia/documentation/docs/libraries/lia.notice.md

 ## Overview

-The notice library displays temporary popup notifications at the top of the player’s screen.
+The notice library displays temporary popup notifications at the top‑right of the player’s screen.
 Server functions send network messages to clients, which create `liaNotice` panels client-side.
-These panels are stored in `lia.notices` and automatically expire about 7.5 seconds after creation.
+These panels are stored in `lia.notices`, repositioned to stack, play `garrysmod/content_downloaded.wav` 0.15 seconds after appearing and automatically expire roughly 7.75 seconds after creation.

 ---